 The English Language Learners (ELL) Program at Linn-Mar is designed to help students acquire the English language.
 We work with students whose first language is not English, or who speak more than one language at home.
 We currently are working with students from 20 different countries, speaking 25 different languages.

-At the elementary level, students spend most of their day in the classroom with their English speaking classmates, with some daily small group instruction time for English language instruction.
+At the elementary level and intermediate schools, students spend most of their day in the classroom with their English speaking classmates, with some daily small group instruction time for English language instruction.
 During small group instruction, students work on the five areas of language: speaking, listening, reading, writing, and comprehension.
-The elementary ELL curriculum is content-based and students work on language acquisition through the areas of science and social studies.
+The elementary and intermediate ELL curriculum is content-based and students work on language acquisition through the areas of science and social studies.

 At the middle schools and high school, students spend one period or more a day in ELL class where we use a research-based curriculum and/or a combination of other materials to work on reading, writing, speaking, listening, and comprehension.
 Students may also be in a co-taught classroom or a content area classroom with an ELL support teacher.
 We also work closely with the content teachers to assist students in comprehension and completing assignments.

 - K-12 instructional program for English Language Learners

 - Assist students to reach full English proficiency

 - Support students who represent over 25 different languages and cultural backgrounds

 - Maddie Spencer supports Westfield and Novak elementary schools